Skip links

 Step 4: Upload WordPress website static files to Netlify

-We are going with Netlify to host our static WordPress website files as it has a Free plan that is good for websites with high traffic too.
+We are going with Netlify to host our static WordPress website files as it has a Free plan that is good for websites with too.
 It offers 100GB bandwidth in its Free plan and unlimited websites.

 Sign up for the Free plan for Netlify here: https://www.netlify.com/pricing/